httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 duration commitments so that errors can be detected without causing the origin to become inaccessible to clients for extended periods.

-To avoid situations where a commitment causes errors, clients MAY limit the time over which a commitment is respected for a given origin.
+To avoid situations where a commitment causes errors, clients MAY limit the origin object lifetime to limit the duration of commitment for that given origin.
 A lower limit might be appropriate for initial commitments; the certainty that a site has set a correct value - and the corresponding limit on persistence - might increase as a commitment is renewed multiple times.

 # The "http-opportunistic" well-known URI {#well-known}